ur-tcs/programming-2-ex-12/README.md

 ### Suitable Types of Symbols

 Huffman coding can handle different types of symbols.
-The previous examples shows that a symbol can be a letter.
+The previous examples show that a symbol can be a letter.
+Here are a few more examples in which Huffman coding can be applied.
+Don't worry, this week's exercise will only deal with "normal" characters.

 #### Image Compression